keitaroemotion/dic/README.md

-# dic
+# voltaire

-dic is the tool to allow you to edit the wiki repository.
+voltaire is the tool to allow you to edit the wiki repository.

 # Installation
 ```